allajahzan/StyleSavvy-Ecommerce-web-app/README.md

-StyleSavvy, it's an Ecommerce website. here is the link https://www.stylesavvy.online
+StyleSavvy, it's an Ecommerce web application, for selling clothes online.